Describe your role, and how you got here.

-I have always been interested in retail and technology.
+I have always been interested in retail and Groery Automation technology.
 After graduating with a degree in Economics at the University of Exeter, I started my career on the Aldi graduate scheme and worked there for just under 5 years as an Area Manager overseeing 5-7 stores.
 I then joined Echo, a digital retail pharmacy startup as it’s Director of Operations and Strategy to set up and implement the overall operations to enable Echo to grow exponentially in line with investors expectations.
 During the two and a half years I was there, Echo grew to become the busiest online pharmacy in Europe before being acquired by McKesson in 2019.
 I was then approached by and joined Ocado to oversee their move into the Micro Fulfillment Center (MFC) concept.
 An opportunity then arose for me to join Takeoff, which given my interest and belief that the future of online retail is going to be driven by Micro Fulfillment Centers, rather than Centralized Fulfillment Centers, was a natural career move.
 MFC’s offer a faster route to market, faster delivery times and a reduction of the last mile costs for the retailer.
-They also maximise the revenue of existing retail space, which may have lost physical footfall due to the growth in online consumption habits and thus MFC’s allow retailers to sweat their existing assets.
+They also maximize the revenue of existing retail space, which may have lost physical footfall due to the growth in online consumption habits and thus MFC’s allow retailers to sweat their existing assets.

 What is your favorite thing about your job?